 The day started out sunny, but by the time I decided to go fishing and got to the Meer it was overcast.
 There was a slight breeze part of the time, but not enough to make me switch from a size 3 line to a size 4.

-The fly of the day was a killer bugger, which is no more than a killer bug tied with a marabou tail.
+The fly of the day was a Killer Bugger, which is no more than a killer bug tied with a marabou tail.
 This one was tied with Jamieson's Shetland Spindrift Granite yarn, which is predominantly light gray when dry but a mix of light and dark gray when wet.
-The bluegills took a variety of flies equally, but the crappies only wanted the killer bugger.
+The bluegills took a variety of flies equally, but the crappies only wanted the Killer Bugger.

 Central Park fishing is catch and release with barbless flies (which makes releasing fish easy, even at a distance).

 Other than the first one, I did not feel the crappies hit the fly or see a twitch in the line.
 What I saw was a bright flash as they rose from the depths and turned sideways to hit the fly just before starting back down.
 Blink and you'd miss it.
 I missed most of them.
 I often write that if you fish by feel you will miss strikes.
 Today proved that, in spades!
 To maximize your catch, you have to watch for twitches or hesitations in your line and also watch for flashes of turning fish where you think your fly is.

 I don't catch that many crappies, and I'd never before really noticed the spots on the tail.